MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/advanced-hunting-tvm-configassessment-table.md

 [!include[Prerelease information](prerelease.md)]

-Each row in the DeviceTvmSecureConfigurationAssessment table contains an assessment event for a specific security configuration.
+Each row in the DeviceTvmSecureConfigurationAssessment table contains an assessment event for a specific security configuration from [Threat & Vulnerability Management](next-gen-threat-and-vuln-mgt).
 Use this reference to check the latest assessment results and determine whether device are compliant.

 For information on other tables in the Advanced hunting schema, see [the Advanced hunting reference](advanced-hunting-reference.md).